 3. Don’t forget that you are now your child’s forever guardian

 No matter how many people ask about your child’s “real” parents or ask how you got them, never forget that you will become as real a parent as your child will ever have.
 The circumstances leading up to a child being available for adoption are often traumatic ones, and there may be challenges along the way as your child works through those scars.
 You may need to turn to outside help at times, but that doesn’t make you incapable, and it doesn’t mean your child isn’t still lucky to have you as their parent.

 4. Find the right attorney to advocate on your family’s behalf

-Legal issues can arise in nearly every aspect of an adoption, especially if you’re adopting from overseas and wading through the bureaucracy of two separate countries to bring your child home.
+Legal issues can arise in nearly every aspect of adoption, especially if you’re adopting from overseas and wading through the bureaucracy of two separate countries to bring your child home.
 If you’re adopting directly from a birth parent, or even as a stepparent to your spouse’s child, you may encounter a biological parent or family member who suddenly wishes to assert their right to contest an adoption.
-If you have an experienced attorney by your side, these issues are more likely to feel like manageable bumps along the road, and not a potential death knell for your adoption.
+If you have an experienced attorney by your side, these issues are more likely to feel like manageable bumps along the road and not a potential death knell for your adoption.

 For more information on adoption in New Jersey, contact the experienced and dedicated Englewood adoption lawyers at Herbert & Weiss for a consultation on your claims, with additional offices in Englewood at (201) 500-2151.